Lennox Lewis believes it would take something extraordinary for any of the 2019 heavyweight contenders to break the top three.

 “You have (Dillian) Whyte, (Joseph) Parker, (Dominic) Breazeale, and (Luis) Ortiz.
 All of these guys are solid fighters that have the potential to break through with a great fight.

-“In order to compete with, or beat any of the big three, these fighters must fight them very smart.
+“To compete with or beat any of the big three, these fighters must fight them very smart.

 “Physically, post-modern heavyweights have broken the mold from the days that 6-foot champions ruled the roost.
-In today’s world, even my 6ft 5ins frame is on the shorter side of the top guys.
+Even my 6ft 5ins frame is on the shorter side of the top guys in today’s world.

 “The Klitschko’s dominated.
 This was through a combination of size, strength and skills.
 Which is a tough combination to beat.”